dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 {% endraw %}
 {% endhighlight %}

-The `<element>` tag defines a component whose visual apperance is declared under the child `<template>` tag, and whose behavior code is embedded or sourced by the child `<script>` tag.
+The `<element>` tag defines a component whose visual appearance is declared under the child `<template>` tag, and whose behavior code is embedded or sourced by the child `<script>` tag.

-Components can be thought as if they are extending HTML elements, their declaration indicates which element they extend from using the `extends` attribute.
-The attribute `constructor="CounterComponent"` indicates that this component's behavior is defined in the `CounterComponent` class.
-Today, this class must extend from `WebComponent`, but in the future it will be possible to extend directly from the HTML element that we declared in the `extends` attribute.
-For instance, `class CounterComponent extends DivElement ...`.
+Components can be thought of as extending HTML elements.
+The `extends` attribute of `<element>` indicates which HTML element the component extends (for example, "div").
+The `constructor` attribute indicates the class that defines this component's behavior
+(for example, "CounterComponent").
+Today, this class must be a subclass of `WebComponent`, but in the future it will be possible to use a subclass of the HTML element declared in the `extends` attribute.
+In the preceding example, that would mean `class CounterComponent extends DivElement ...`.

-The `<element>` tag also declares the component's name with the `name` attribute.
-This name will be used to instantiate this component later on.
+The `<element>` tag declares the component's name with the `name` attribute.
+Later, this name is used to instantiate the component.

 ### Instantiating a component {#component-instantiation}

-Instantiating a component can be done in two ways: using its name as a tag, e.g.
-`<x-click-counter></x-click-counter>` or using setting the `is` attribute on the tag that the component extends from.
-For example,
+Instantiating a component can be done in two ways: by using its name as a tag (for example, `<x-click-counter></x-click-counter>`) or by setting the `is` attribute on the tag that the component extends from, as in the following example.

 {% codesample 90 %}
 {% highlight html %}